johnbachman/tBidBaxLipo/doc/technotes/liposome_calculations.rst

 For assays where the liposomes must be separated from free dye by running them over a benchtop column, we must account for the dilution factor from running the column.
-For a CL-2B column, we typically recover all of the liposomes within two 1 mL fractions, for a dilution factor of 2:
+For a CL-2B column, we typically recover all of the liposomes within two 1 mL fractions, for a dilution factor of 0.5 (though Aisha argues that 0.4 may be more accurate):

 .. ipython::

-    In [33]: dilution_factor = 1.
+    In [33]: dilution_factor = 0.5

     In [34]: conc_of_lipid_after_column = conc_of_lipid_before_column * dilution_factor